Code-Institute-Submissions/milestone-2-Interactive-Frontend/README.md

 -   On some mobile devices the logo pushes the size of screen out more than any of the other content on the page.
     -   The flyer stalls in downloading occasionaly.
 -   On some mobile devices the text appears pushed further to one side more than the other.
+    -   On the Past Events and Gallery page the images shift to the left on computer screen view.
+-   On the pricing page the text shifts to the left on computer view screen.

 ## Deployment